Hopetech/hopetech.github.io/_posts/2016-08-18-Last_week_GSoC.md

 More over, I took some time to rice my working environment.
 Now, I'm using [vim](http://www.vim.org/) with pluggins as IDE and [i3WM](https://i3wm.org/) as WM.
 I think this choice will help me in the future.

+To create this blog, I'm using Jekyll host on GitHub.
+I'm not a fan of web development but it's was a pleasure to maintain and play with this website.

 #7.
 Thanks:

 I would like to thank all members of Mesa and particularly Ian Romanick, my mentor.

 Of course, thank to the staff of GSoC.

 THANKS GUYS !

 Elie "[Hopetech](https://github.com/Hopetech)" Tournier